jbcodeforce/ML-studies/docs/coding/sklearn.md

 ## Getting started

 The sklearn APIs offer a lot of classifier algorithms and utilities to support those steps.
+See [classifier note](../ml/classifier.md) for examples.

 For example the code below loads the predefined IRIS flower dataset, and select the feature 2 and 3, the petals length and width.